 Link metric is calculated in the same way as for (R)STP protocols:

-Currently the protocol does not take in account the amount of bandwidth being used on a link, but that might be also used in future.
+Currently, the protocol does not take into account the amount of bandwidth being used on a link, but that might be also used in the future.

 Q. How is this better than OSPF/RIP/layer-3 routing in general?

-Note: Since optimized layer-2 multicast forwarding is not included in the mesh protocol, it is better to avoid forwarding any multicast traffic (including OSPF) over meshed networks.
-If you need OSPF, then you have to configure OSPF NBMA neighbors that uses unicast mode instead.
+Since optimized layer-2 multicast forwarding is not included in the mesh protocol, it is better to avoid forwarding any multicast traffic (including OSPF) over meshed networks.
+If you need OSPF, then you have to configure OSPF NBMA neighbors that use unicast mode instead.

 Q. What about performance/CPU requirements?

-A. The protocol itself, when properly configured, will take much less resources than OSPF (for example) would.
+A. The protocol itself, when properly configured, will take much fewer resources than OSPF (for example) would.
 Data forwarding performance on an individual router should be close to that of bridging.

 Q. How does it work together with existing mesh setups that are using RSTP?

-A. The internal structure of a RSTP network is transparent to the mesh protocol (because mesh hello packets are forwarded inside RSTP network).
+A. The internal structure of an RSTP network is transparent to the mesh protocol (because mesh hello packets are forwarded inside the RSTP network).
 The mesh will see the path between two entry points in the RSTP network as a single segment.
 On the other hand, a mesh network is not transparent to the RSTP, since RSTP hello packets are not be forwarded inside the mesh network.
-(This is the behaviour since v3.26)
+(This is the behavior since v3.26)

-Warning: Routing loops are possible, if a mesh network is attached to a RSTP network in two or more points!
+Routing loops are possible if a mesh network is attached to an RSTP network in two or more points!

 Q. Can I have multiple entry/exit points to the network?

 A. If the entry/exit points are configured as portals (i.e. proactive mode is used), each router inside the mesh network will select its closest portal and forward all data to it.
-The portal will then discover path on behalf of the router, if needed.
+The portal will then discover a path on behalf of the router if needed.